The Period of PURPLE Cry

 Table: Evolved Parenting Practices That Optimize Development of Brain and Body

 RESPONSIVITY: Prompt responses to fusses and cries

-BREASTFEEDING: Nursed frequently (2-3 times/hour initially) for 2-5 years
+BREASTFEEDING: Nursed frequently (2 to 3 times per hour initially) for 2 to 5 years

 ALLOPARENTS: Shared care by adults other than mothers